Milford Haven: Tourism

-Post-war Milford Haven was not considered a promising location for tourism: a 1964 study commissioned by the district council highlighted the lack of nearby beaches, proximity of the town to heavy industrialization, and a shortage of tourist facilities such as restaurants and hotels.
+Post-war Milford Haven was not considered a promising location for tourism.
+A 1964 study commissioned by the district council highlighted the lack of nearby beaches, proximity of the town to heavy industrialization, and a shortage of tourist facilities such as restaurants and hotels.
 However, in the 1980s, a series of steps to beautify certain parts of the town commenced.
 The outdoor swimming pool, which had remained disused for some years, was transformed into a water-garden and officially opened in 1990 by Margaret Thatcher.

-In 1991, the Tall Ships Race chose Milford as its starting location, and this coincided with an overhaul of the docks.
+In 1991, the Tall Ships Race started from Milford, and this coincided with an overhaul of the docks.
 Subsequently, it was rebranded as a marina, and a number of attractions including cafes, restaurants and retail outlets sprung up.
-A tourist information centre is located near the retail park and the local museum, in the old custom house, focuses on the maritime history of the area.
+A tourist information centre is near the retail park and the local museum, in the old custom house, focuses on the maritime history of the area.

 Transport

 The first railway to Milford Haven was with the completion of the South Wales Railway in 1856.
 Brunel had a vision of connecting London to New York via a railway through Wales and then to a commuter port.
 The initial plan was to terminate the line at Fishguard and to create a ferry service to Ireland, but after a failure to complete Irish rail links the terminus was changed to New Milford, (Neyland), which was completed in April 1856.
 The first rail link direct to Milford Haven was completed in 1863, which was originally conceived as a plan to create an impressive Milford to Manchester railway.
 The trains using the line were operated by Great Western Railway who had part funded the original railway.

 Milford Haven railway station, the terminus of the West Wales Line, and the trains serving it, are operated by Transport for Wales Rail.
 Trains depart every two hours to Manchester Piccadilly via Carmarthen, Swansea and Cardiff Central.

 The main road to and from Milford Haven is the A4076.
-At Johnston the junction with the A477 connects with Pembroke Dock and at Haverfordwest with the A40.
-The route to Hakin and the western side of the town is along the A4076 via Victoria Bridge over the docks.
+At Johnston the junction with the A477 connects with Pembroke Dock and at Haverfordwest with the A40.The route to Hakin and the western side of the town is along the A4076 via Victoria Bridge over the docks.

 Bus routes passing through the town are operated by independent companies and Pembrokeshire County Council subsidies.
 Services include a town circular, Haverfordwest and Pembroke Dock.
 National Express operate services to London, Birmingham and Rochdale via Steynton.